SimpleMobileTools/Simple-Calendar/README.md

 A simple calendar with events and a customizable widget.

 An offline calendar without any other calendar integration.
-You can easily create recurring events and setup reminders, it can also display week numbers.
+You can easily create recurring events and setup reminders.
+It can also display week numbers.

 Contains a resizable 4x4 widget where you can customize the color of the text, as well as the alpha and the color of the background.

 Contains no ads or unnecessary permissions.
-It is fully open-source, provides customizable colors.
+It is fully open-source, and provides customizable colors.

 The Storage permission is needed only for exporting or importing events from .ics files.

-The Contacts permission is used only at importing contact birthdays and anniversaries.
+The Contacts permission is used only for importing contact birthdays and anniversaries.

 This app is just one piece of a bigger series of apps.
 You can find the rest of them at http://www.simplemobiletools.com